Weighted diffeomorphism groups of Banach spaces and weighted mapping groups: Lie group structures on weighted mapping groups

-\section{Lie group structures on weighted mapping groups}
+\chapter{Lie group structures on weighted mapping groups}

-In this section we will use the weighted function spaces discussed in \refer{sec:Modellraeume} for the construction of locally convex Lie groups, the \emph{weighted mapping groups}.
+In this chapter we will use the weighted function spaces discussed in \refer{chp:Modellraeume} for the construction of locally convex Lie groups, the \emph{weighted mapping groups}.
 These groups arise as subgroups of $\G^{\UF}$, where $\G$ is a suitable Lie group and $\UF$ is an open nonempty subset of a normed space.
+First, we give some definitions that are used throughout this chapter. \begin{defi} Let $\UF$ be a nonempty set and $\G$ be a group with the multiplication map $m_\G$ and the inversion map $I_\G$.
+Then $\G^\UF$ can be endowed with a group structure: The multiplication is given by